-We used the protein-ligand complexes from the PDBBind dataset~\cite{wang2004pdbbind} as the initial conformations for our molecular dynamics simulations.
-PDBBind contains a comprehensive collection of high-quality crystal complex structures of proteins and ligands curated from the Protein Data Bank (PDB)~\cite{berman2000protein}, together with the corresponding experimentally measured binding affinity data.
-More specifically, the PDBBind dataset consists of three parts, i.e., general, refined, and core sets.
-The general set includes 21,382 complexes, while the refined set is a subset of the general set containing 4,852 structures, selected by a set of rules based on the quality of crystal structures and binding data~\cite{liu2017forging}.
-The core set, which is separately organized as CASF (Comparative Assessment of Scoring Functions), is a stand-alone test set consisting of 285 high-quality complexes covering 57 classes of targets for evaluating different computational models.
-The general and refined sets are updated annually, while the CASF set is not.
-Here, we evaluated our model and all baseline models on the latest version of CASF, i.e., CASF-2016.
+The protein-ligand complexes from the PDBBind dataset~\cite{wang2004pdbbind} were used as the initial conformations for the molecular dynamics simulations.
+PDBBind contained a comprehensive collection of high-quality crystal complex structures of proteins and ligands curated from the Protein Data Bank (PDB)~\cite{berman2000protein}, together with the corresponding experimentally measured binding affinity data.
+More specifically, the PDBBind dataset consisted of three parts, i.e., general, refined, and core sets.
+The general set included 21,382 complexes, while the refined set was a subset of the general set containing 4,852 structures, selected by a set of rules based on the quality of crystal structures and binding data~\cite{liu2017forging}.
+The core set, which was separately organized as CASF (Comparative Assessment of Scoring Functions), was a stand-alone test set consisting of 285 high-quality complexes covering 57 classes of targets for evaluating different computational models.
+The general and refined sets were updated annually, while the CASF set was not.
+Here, the model and all baseline models were evaluated on the latest version of CASF, i.e., CASF-2016.